-The headlight circuit is protected by an auto reset circuit breaker built into the headlight switch.
+The headlight circuit is protected by a circuit breaker.
 An overload on the breaker will cause the lights to flicker on and off.
 Headlight wiring should be checked immediately anytime this condition is apparent.
 Refer to your chassis operating guide for further information.